WebOrigami/docs/src/content/concepts/hello.md

 }}
 </figure>

 Many programming languages require you to parse data in formats like JSON.
 Origami includes built-in parsing for JSON and YAML files.
-You can easily drop in support for other parsers.
+You can drop in support for other parsers.

 _Key point: Origami lets you easily read data from a data file.
 You can work with hierarchical data like any tree._